pingcap/docs/v3.0/reference/tools/data-migration/usage-scenarios/connection-switch.md

 9. Use `resume-relay` to make relay resume to read binlog from the new MySQL instance.
 10. Use `resume-task` to resume the previous replication task.

-## Change address of upstream MySQL instance connected to DM-worker
+## Change address of upstream MySQL instance that DM-worker connects to

 To change the configuration information of DM-worker so that DM-worker connects to a new MySQL instance in the upstream, follow these procedures: